pmdevita/hikari-atsume/docs/tutorial/tutorial_3.md

 Let's explain each line here:
 - Our first line starts with an `@` symbol, making this a Python decorator.
 Tanjun uses decorators to create commands out of functions you write.
-Here, we are asking Tanjun to make a message command that will invoke our function whenever someone uses the command `hi`, `hello`, `hey`, or `howdy`.
+Here, we are asking Tanjun to make a message command that will call our function whenever someone uses the command `hi`, `hello`, `hey`, or `howdy`.
 - The second line is where we define our function.
 Tanjun commands always need to be async functions, and should always have at least one parameter, the "context", which is abbreviated to `ctx`.
-We also use a type hint to tell Python this is an `atsume.Context` object.
+We also use a type hint to tell Python this is an {py:class}`atsume.Context` object.
 - Finally, on the third line, we respond to the command by saying hi to the display name of the Discord server member that used the command.
-Any command that sends data to Discord will likely need to be `await`ed.
+As a general rule of them, functions that send data to Discord are coroutines and need to be `await`ed.